European Accessibility Act Deadline – Full Timeline Breakdown

 The European Accessibility Act (EAA) applies to businesses that provide digital or physical products and services in the EU.
 This includes companies outside the EU if they sell to or serve EU customers.

-However, the EAA exempts micro-enterprises – businesses with fewer than 10 employees and an annual revenue below 2 million euros – from compliance requirements.
+However, the EAA exempts micro-enterprises (businesses with fewer than 10 employees and an annual revenue of less than € 2 million) from compliance requirements.
 That said, they are still encouraged to adopt accessibility practices.

 How Can Organisations Prepare for EAA Compliance?